Hello people, as we concluded the latest chapter in the Cartisan’s journey, we think it’s time for an update:

-With our course we always begun by deconstructing and rebuilding the concept of “what a map is”, to break some common assumptions and trying to broaden up horizons about what a map can do.
+With our course we always begun by deconstructing and rebuilding the concept of “what a map is”, to break some common assumptions and trying to broaden up the students’ horizons about what a map is and can do.

-Only after that we focused our attention towards geographical maps, and begun our actual work towards mapping around areas familiar to the students within OSM, to improve both the data quality and quantity
+Only after that, we begun focusing our attention towards geographical maps, and actually worked towards mapping around areas familiar to the students, using OSM, to improve both the data quality and quantity.

 Practically, this meant that every student would choose an area to work on using a task manager that we set up for them (that example was for Stepanakert), starting with three simple tasks; using satellite imagery, we asked the students to

 - Add new buildings, or correct existing one;

 - Add new roads, or improve accuracy of existing one;